-- To prove the real amount paid in your currency, either refer to the PayPal payment confirmation email or your credit card statement.
+- To prove the real amount paid in your currency, please refer to your credit card statement.

 These invoices can be used for your Dojo accountings - so make sure to keep them if your order was on behalf of a Dojo.

 Can taxes be avoided?